What Is Probate?

 The probate process in England and Wales involves the following broad steps:

-Step 1: Value the Estate
+Step 1: How to Value an Estate for Probate

 Before applying for probate, you must value the entire estate.
 This means identifying and valuing all assets (property, bank accounts, investments, vehicles, jewellery, and other possessions) and all liabilities (mortgages, loans, credit cards, and outstanding bills).
 An estate agent can provide a property valuation; banks will provide written valuations of accounts on request.